c-marsh/Break-it/README.md

 Levels are comprised of a grid of up to 11 bricks wide and 5 rows high.

 6 unique levels are currently implemented in the game, however a feature is that as a result of their construction as an array, it is simple and quick to add more.

+The current level is displayed on the screen in play.

 ## 2.9 Footer
 - a Footer is included with a link to the developers github.
 The icon throbs on hover.